notifi-network/notifi-network.github.io/docs/faq.md

 You can unsubscribe to notifications by accessing the notification preferences screen on the dapp you're subscribed to.
-Additionally, you can unsubscribe directly via the email, SMS (reply with STOP), Telegram bot, or any other destination where you're receiving messages.
+Additionally, you can unsubscribe directly via the email, SMS (reply with STOP), Telegram bot, Discord bot, or any other destination where you're receiving messages.

 #### How can I remove my user data from Notifi in accordance with GDPR?